shantanu0321/Active-Directory-Project-Home-Lab/Ubuntu Server(Splunk).md

 ## 7. Splunk setup in the Ubuntu server

+- Start the virtual machine and login in the machine.

+- Type command `sudo apt-get install virtualbox-guest-addititons-iso -y` and press enter and reboot the virtual machine.

+- Start the virtual machine and type command `sudo apt-get install virtualbox-guest-utils -y` and press enter and reboot the virtual machine.

-- Start the virtual machine and
+- Start the virtual machine and type command `sudo adduser "**mydfir**" vboxsf.

+-